 Overview

-The Ulster Transport Museum in Holywood, County Down, is a celebration of invention, engineering and the story of how people and goods have moved across land, sea and air in Ireland.
-Set on the 136‑acre grounds of the Ulster Folk and Transport Museum complex, the museum houses one of Europe’s most extensive transport collections, ranging from horse‑drawn carriages to the iconic DeLorean DMC‑12 and a permanent Titanic exhibition.
+The Ulster Transport Museum in Holywood, County Down, charts how people and goods have moved across Ireland and beyond.
+Set within the 136-acre grounds of the Ulster Folk & Transport Museum complex, it houses one of Europe’s most comprehensive transport collections.
+The site bridges eras and modes of travel: horse-drawn carriages share space with the iconic DeLorean DMC-12, while a permanent Titanic exhibition and outdoor maritime displays round out the experience.
+It is a practical, hands-on destination that works well for families, engineering enthusiasts, and anyone curious about the machinery that shaped modern life.

 History